CloudCardi/CloudCardi/README.md

 - 👋 Hi, I’m @CloudCardi
 - 👀 I’m interested in Cloud Compututions.
-- 🌱 I’m currently learning AWS, and networking
+- 🌱 I’m currently building Azure, AWS, GCP and networking
 - 💞️ I’m looking to collaborate on any project to increase my portfolio, such as integration and data migration to a cloud provider.
 - 📫 How to reach me cardi.colton07@gmail.com